 Property Acquisition and Real Estate: MTA Real Estate is handling all real estate matters related to the SAS project and is responsible for acquiring the real estate interests needed for the project.
 MTA's real estate acquisition process is addressed in the Real Estate Acquisition Management Plan (RAMP) and the SAS Relocation Plan.
 The FTA gave conditional approval of the RAMP (dated May 2007) on November 15, 2007.
 Of concern were the issues of Just Compensation and Fixtures.
 The MTA submitted the revised RAMP at the beginning of March 2008 and FTA approved it with the understanding that it would be revised to reflect minor clarifications noted in FTA's letter dated March 20, 2008.
 On April 16, 2008, MTA's SAS Relocation Plan was submitted for FTA review and approval.
 Section 3.3 of the plan addresses the loss of rent regulated apartments.
-On October 8, 2008, the MTA published the Housing of Last Resort Plan, which describes how MTA proposes to provide assistance to dislocated residential tenants of the SAS project beyond the threshold set in the Uniform Act.
+On October 8, 2008, the MTA published the Housing of Last Resort Plan (HLRP), which describes how MTA proposes to provide assistance to dislocated residential tenants of the SAS project beyond the threshold set in the Uniform Act.
 This plan is an amendment to section 3.3 of the Relocation Plan.
 FTA/PMOC completed its review and provided comments to MTA.
-On December 1, 2008, the MTA issued the final draft of the SAS Relocation Plan, which includes the Housing of Last Resort Plan (section 3.3), for FTA approval.
+On December 1, 2008, the MTA issued the final draft of the SAS Relocation Plan, which includes the HLRP (section 3.3), for FTA approval.
 On December 12, 2008, PMOC provided comments to the FTA on the final draft.
-FTA has finalized its comments and anticipates issuing a letter to the MTA on March 4, 2009 [Ref: SAS-A01-1007].
+FTA finalized its comments and issued a letter to the MTA on March 4, 2009 [Ref: SAS-A01-1007].
+The FTA concurred that MTA demonstrated the need to provide housing of last resort.
+FTA participation, however, will be limited to payments calculated based on a 42-month period as noted in the Uniform Relocation Act.
+Also, the Relocation Plan has to be updated to provide evidence of a direct correlation of the available residential market versus the needs of the displaced residents; identify similar neighborhoods that will be considered in providing comparable replacement dwellings, even if such units are located outside the project area; and identify any type of payment controls (installments, annuities, etc.) that MTA will use to provide large lump-sum supplemental payments.
+MTA is expected to update the HLRP in April 2009.

 Real Estate concerns threaten to delay the work of building demolition prior to the commencing the 72nd Street Station cavern excavation contract.
 Demolition is currently planned for April 2010, but several administrative tasks must be completed before the building tenants can be relocated; and some of the tasks could take several months to complete.
-The first task is resolving the Housing of Last Resorts Plan (HLRP) portion of the Second Avenue Subway Relocation Plan.
-The proposed revision to the amount of assistance that will be provided to the displaced tenants will affect MTA's ability to identify appropriate housing for them.

-Once the HLRP issue is resolved, the MTA estimates it will take 3-4 months to complete its legal process to relocate the 51 tenants affected.
+MTA estimates it will take 3-4 months to complete its legal process to relocate the 51 tenants affected.
 If there is a legal challenge, the process could take much longer and delay the critical path cavern contract that in-turn would delay the entire program.
 MTA is taking appropriate action to resolve this matter and is maintaining it as a high-profile issue until it is fully resolved.